15 minutes of your time ushers in the good times.

 Homebound - Individuals who are medically or physically unable to leave their home to receive a COVID-19 vaccine can register for in-home vaccination.

+Most vaccine providers now accept walk-ins.
 Vaccine providers use different scheduling systems to book appointments, including the Vaccine Administration Management System (VAMS).

 See the next section below to learn how to schedule using VAMS.